 Improving operations is Digital Transformation.

 Lean, Agile, Sprints, Porter’s 5 Forces and so on create Digital Transformation Strategies.

 Digital Transformation actually occurs when Technology, Marketing and Leadership converge.

 To illustrate the point about myth origination we call upon the Greeks.
 When they witnessed the earth suddenly and rather violently cracking open before their very eyes they evidently thought a bit of explanation was in order.
 In lieu of knowledge of tectonic plates, a powerful invisible force (a God) was assigned responsibility, given a motive (huffy disposition), a manly name (Poseidon) and the means to do aforementioned damage (a trident).
 Job done.
 Suitable explanation created?
 Yes.
 Was it accurate?
 No, but the thought process makes sense.
 Our top 5 myths of digital transformation have some substance behind them.

 When it comes to Digital Transformation, IT is the delivery agent.
 We believe that in the digital age,

-Strategy creates competitive advantage, People and a culture of innovation sustains it, and Technology and communications are the means by which it is delivered.
+Strategy creates competitive advantage, People and a culture of innovation sustains it, and

 Our Greek friends provide another very useful illustration here.
 They once built a giant hollow wooden horse on wheels in which to hide a party of soldiers.
 They then tricked their enemies into willingly pulling this horse into the city they were trying to defend.
 Once in, our wily invaders lay hidden until their enemies passed out from excessive merriment before letting their chums in and rather forcibly taking over the place.